 Your Kindle ereader needs a Wi-Fi connection to download Kindle Books from Amazon.
 The book will automatically sync when Wi-Fi is available.

 Once a book is on your Kindle device or reading app, you can read it just like any other Kindle book.

-The book can be delivered to a different device from Amazon’s website during the lending period.
+The book can be delivered to a different device, using Amazon’s website, during the lending period.

 On a Kindle Fire, you can borrow audiobooks as well.